 For God alone my soul waits in silence; from him comes my salvation.Psalm 62:1

 Silence is not always a good thing.
 There is involuntary silence, forced silence, and unwelcome silence.
 And there is silence that can be chosen as the easier way out, when speaking up is the better choice.
 But silence is an important aspect of prayer, especially if we think of prayer as not just talking to God, but also listening to God.
-(What I Believe About Prayer)
+As Eugene Peterson says, “Talk in prayer is essential but it is also partial.
+Silence is also essential.“

-This kind of silence is important, but can be challenging to find in our noisy, busy world.
+The kind of silence that is essential to prayer can be challenging to find in our noisy, busy world.
 So, I thought I would share here some of my favorite quotes on silence, particularly as they relate to prayer, to remind us of why it is such a vital aspect of our spiritual lives.

 Silence of the heart is necessary so you can hear God everywhere — in the closing of the door, in the person who needs you, in the birds that sing, in the flowers, in the animals.